-Mediterranean sea-level is projected to rise further during the coming decades and centuries (high confidence), likely reaching 0.15 to 0.33 m in 2050, and 0.3 to 0.6 m for SSP1-1.9 and 0.6 to 1.1 m for SSP5-8.5 in 2100 (relative to 1995-2014) (medium confidence).
+Mediterranean Sea level is projected to rise further during the coming decades and centuries (high confidence), likely reaching 0.15-0.33 m in 2050, and 0.3-0.6 m for shared socioeconomic pathways (SSP) 1-1.9 and 0.6-1.1 m for SSP5-8.5 in 2100 (relative to 1995-2014) (medium confidence).
 Higher values cannot be excluded (low confidence) and the process is irreversible at the scale of centuries to millennia (high confidence).
+Coastal flood risks will increase in low-lying areas along 37% of the Mediterranean coastline that currently hosts 42 million people.
+The number of people exposed to sea level rise is projected to increase up to 2050, especially in the southern and eastern Mediterranean region, and may reach up to 130% compared to present in 2100 (medium confidence).
+Coastal settlements, World Heritage sites and ecosystems are at longer-term risk from sustained sea level rise over at least the coming three centuries (high confidence). {CCP4.1.3; CCP4.2; CCP4.3; SMCCP4.4}